yusufmunircloud/AWS-Projects/Web App Workshops /Multi-Tier App/Single-Tier Architecture/Recovering from EBS Failure.md

 3. **Delete the Data Volume:** To keep things clean, you can delete the failed data volume.

 4. **Restore Data:** Restore your data from a snapshot.
-Create a new EBS volume using the snapshot to recover your data.
+Create a new EBS volume using the snapshot to recover your data in the same AZ as the Instance

 5. **Attach the New Data Volume:** Attach the newly restored data volume to the EC2 instance.